Camera Feed on Background — Unity Asset — Mobile Camera Stream — Device Camera

 The Unity Package has a Prefab called CameraFeedOnBackground that is already customized for the best experience in the Demo Scene.

-- Camera Feed will use the closest supported FPS.
+- Requested FPS: Camera Feed will use the closest supported FPS.
 Zero (0) FPS will lead to Value by Default.

-- The App will strive to use Target FPS.
+- The App will strive to use Target FPS that is set in the Events section.

 Testing

-You can test Camera Feed quickly in Unity Editor without a Smartphone through physical Web Camera.
+You can test Camera Feed quickly in the Unity Editor without a Smartphone through physical Web Camera.

 - Android on Samsung Galaxy A71.